-This multidimensional approach of biomarkers makes it possible to identify specific spatio-temporal trajectories of possibly different pathophysiological mechanisms.
+This multidimensional approach of biomarkers opens the possibility to identify specific spatio-temporal trajectories of possibly different pathophysiological mechanisms.
 In other words, some biomarkers are positive early and then reach a plateau (this is the case for example of amyloid markers in the brain); others can be modified later (this is the case of hippocampal atrophy).
-The combination of these different parameters should allow the establishment of a diagnosis, whatever the stage and whatever the patient, without resorting to lumbar puncture or PET Scan.
-This is the assumption that is the basis of the project and which is based on the principle of multimodal integration.
+The combination of these different parameters, with a detailed knowledge of their respective change over time, should allow the establishment of a diagnosis, whatever the stage and whatever the patient.
+This is the assumption that is the basis of the project and which relies on the principle of multimodal integration.

-Multimodal integration can also be used to explore and validate some pathophysiological hypotheses, e.g. the association correlation between the impairment of the cholinergic system and the basal forebrain atrophy, and its modulation according to the APOE $\epsilon$ 4 allele.
+Multimodal integration can also be used to explore and validate some pathophysiological hypotheses, e.g. the association correlation between the impairment of the cholinergic system and the basal forebrain atrophy, and its modulation according to the APOE ε 4 allele.